-- at Set Point - Heater Offset - Heater Differential: the heater turns on.
+at Set Point - Heater Offset 2 - Differential 2 (Probe 3-4): Heater 2 turns on.

-1 Adjusting the Heater Offset
+1 Adjusting Heater Offsets

 The heater offset can provide substantial energy savings if correctly adjusted according to the outside temperature.
 This offset represents the number of degrees below the set point at which the heating units turn off (see diagram above).
-It can be adjusted from -10°F to 20.0°F (-5.6°C to 11.1°C).
+The offset of heaters 1 and 2 can be adjusted from -10°F to 20.0°F (-5.6°C to 11.1°C).
 If the offset is negative, the heating units will turn off at temperatures above the set point.
+If cascading heating is used, only Heater 1 offset is used.

-- Set selection knob to HEATER OFFSET/DIFFERENTIAL.
-The current heating offset is displayed, alternating with the letters "OFSEt". - Use the adjustment knob to adjust the offset to the desired value.
+- Set selection knob to HEATER 1 OFFSET/DIFFERENTIAL or HEATER 2 OFFSET/DIFFERENTIAL The current heating offset is displayed, alternating with the letters "OFSEt". - Use the adjustment knob to adjust the offset to the desired value.